Pad See Ew (Thai Stir Fried Noodles)

 How to Make Pad See Ew

-1. Cook the chicken.
-Heat 1 tablespoon of vegetable oil in a wok over medium-high heat.
-When the wok is hot, add the garlic and saute for 15 seconds.
-Then add the chicken and cook for about 1-2 minutes until the chicken turns white.
+1. Heat 1 tablespoon of vegetable oil in a wok over medium-high heat.
+Then add the beef and cook for about 1-2 minutes on each side or until done, remove and set aside.

-2. Saute the Chinese broccoli.
-Next, add the Chinese broccoli stems and saute for about 1 minute.
-Then add the Chinese broccoli leaves and saute for another 1 minute or until wilted.
+1. Heat 1 tablespoon of vegetable oil in a wok over medium-high heat.
+When the wok is hot, add the garlic and saute for 30 seconds or until fragrant.
+Then add the Chinese broccoli stems and saute for about 1 minute.
+Then add the Chinese broccoli leaves and saute for 1 minute or until wilted.

 Scrambling eggs in the side of a wok.